beowolx/rensa/README.md

 ## Installation

-You can install Rensa using pip:
+You can install Rensa using `pip`.
+It's available in all platforms:

 ```bash
 pip install rensa